Who Are the Highest-Rated Players in FIFA 23?

-Here are the highest-rated players in FIFA 23 originally appeared on NBC Sports Chicago
+Here are the highest-rated players in FIFA 23 originally appeared on NBC Sports Washington

 It’s that time of the year: the time to debate FIFA 23 ratings.